Constraining ultralight bosonic dark matter with Keck observations of S2's orbit and kinematics: The black hole-scalar field system

 in which $n$ is an integer number for identifying the solution, $A_{\ell n}$ is a normalization constant, $P_{\ell}^m$ and $L_n^{2\ell +1}$ are Legendre polynomials and generalized Laguerre polynomials, respectively.
 We define

-and $r$ in Planck units here is distance to the center of black hole in the radial coordinate.
+and $r$ in Planck units is the distance to the center of black hole in the radial coordinate.

-Now we turn our attention to the exponential term in Eq.~\eqref{solution_form}.
-To describe the mass coupling in scalar field-black hole system, we define a dimensionless quantity with physical clarity $\zeta$~\cite{Amorim:2019hwp},

-where $r_g=M_\bullet$ in Planck units is the gravitational radius of the black hole, and $\lambda_C =\mu_s^{-1}$ in Planck units is the Compton wavelength of the particle with mass $\mu_s$.
-In our case, the mass coupling $\zeta \ll 1$, because the Compton wavelength of the scalar field is much larger than the gravitational radius of the black hole.

-We can obtain the time dependence of the quasi-bound-state frequencies, whose real and imaginary component are both positive.
-The positive imaginary component of the frequency indicates that the scalar field profile will growth exponential with time, and this growth is characterized by $\omega_I =1/ \tau_I$.
-The $\tau_I$ is time scale given by $\tau_I \sim \zeta^{-9}$ for the fastest growing mode of Sgr~A*.
-Furthermore, the real part of the frequency $\omega_R= 1/ \tau_R$ describes the oscillation of the scalar field.
-It is much smaller than the growth time scale, namely $\tau_R\sim \zeta^{-1}\ll \tau_I$.

-In the level of observations, we can ignore the growth dynamics of the scalar profile but focus on the oscillation dynamics.
-Hence, we could safely neglect the imaginary component of exponential term in Eq.~\eqref{solution_form}, and just consider the specific mode ($n=0, l=m=1$) of Eq.~\eqref{SR_solution} because this field mode will grow more efficiently due to the superradiance mechanism.
-These simplifications also used in Ref~\cite{Detweiler:1980uk, Amorim:2019hwp}.
-Finally, the scalar field profile in this scalar field-black hole system can be written as
+As long as a very small $\mu_s$ is applied, one can safely disregard the $w_I$ of the exponential term in Eq.~\eqref{solution_form} and the contribution from $a$ in the wave equation.
+Here, we just consider the specific mode ($n=0$, $l=m=1$), as this field mode grows more efficiently due to the superradiance mechanism.
+These simplifications are also used in Refs.~\cite{Detweiler:1980uk, Amorim:2019hwp}.
+Finally, the scalar field profile in this black hole-scalar field system can be written as

-where the time independent constant $C_0$ is related to the total mass of the scalar cloud.
+where the time-independent constant $C_0$ is related to the total mass of the scalar cloud.